Using images in content

 Complex images must be both:

-Complex images should be treated as one image, not as separate parts.
+Treat a complex image as one image, not separate parts.

-For guidance on writing effective alt text, read Writing good alt text.
+For more on writing alt text, read Writing good alt text.

 Why complex images need extra explanation

-This applies to images in all digital content formats that may appear on our websites, including web pages, Word documents and PDFs.
+This applies to images on web pages, and in Word documents and PDFs.

 Example: a line chart showing library visits over time

-A page includes a line chart showing monthly library visits to highlight trends over time.
+A page includes a line chart showing monthly library visits.

 Nearby page text: